 Generally we get electrical power from a Power Station and of course, there is a minimum possibility that it will present near to our home.
 So it travels a long distance to come to our home.
 We use several types of power transformer to transport the required power to our home or industry.

-You can read this article “How electricity comes to our home” and you will get clear idea about the transmission and distribution system of electrical power.
-In this post I am going to discuss “why we use high voltage AC (Alternating Current) power on transmission line?”
+You can read this article “How electricity comes to our home” and you will get a clear idea about the transmission and distribution system of electrical power.
+In this post, I am going to discuss “why we use high voltage AC (Alternating Current) power on a transmission line?”

 Electricity Transmitted at High Voltage and Low Current:

-For getting power from the Power Station it required various types of power transformers and it’s operate on high voltage like 11 KV, 33 KV, 66 KV, 110 KV, 132 KV etc. 1 kV (Kilo Volt) is equal to 1000 volts.
+For getting power from the Power Station it required various types of power transformers and it operates on high voltage like 11 KV, 33 KV, 66 KV, 110 KV, 132 KV etc. 1 kV (Kilo Volt) is equal to 1000 volts.
 Which means you will get 132,000 volts stands on 132 KV transmission line.

 Many countries in this world are currently used up to 765 kV in electric transmission lines.
 Normally the transmission line above 33 kV is used.
-33 KV or below voltage line are use to call distribution line.
+33 KV or below voltage line is used to call the distribution line.

-Now first of all, How do we transport AC in such a high voltage?
+Now first of all, How do we transport AC at such a high voltage?

 According to the power equation, P = VI (Where, P = Power, V = Voltage, I = Current).

-By this equation we can say total amount of power is equal to the voltage and current.
+By this equation, we can say the total amount of power is equal to the voltage and current.
 Now if we increase the voltage by reducing the amount of current then the total power will always be the same.